satish141kumar/M2-embedded_Project/atmega328p-10bit-adc-configuration-code-master/README.md

-# AVR ATmega328p 10 bit ADC Configuration and PC serial communication tutorial
+# AVR ATmega328p 10 bit ADC Configuration and PC serial communication

  - The tutorial teaches the user to configure the 10 bit SAR ADC of ATmega328P in Embedded C and transmit the ADC result to Linux /Windows PC using USART and a USB to Serial Converter.